IRS-Cybersec/ctfdump/STACK the Flags 2020/Mitsuha/OSINT/7. Sounds of freedom!/README.md

 ![20](images/20.png)

-The other water body is **not near any HDB flats, and is thus automatically disqualified.**
+Tampines Quarry is **not near any HDB flats, and is thus automatically disqualified.**

 We can scratch these two water bodies off our list and move on.